Uplifting Words for You

 Picture related to the title of the story

-As I have narrated before on this blog, I have always loved hymns ever since I was in high school at Starehe Boys' Centre.
-There were nights during my years in Starehe when a hymn would invigorate me so much that I would enter my dormitory while singing it aloud without fearing what others would say.
+I began loving hymns when I was in high school at Starehe Boys' Centre.
+A hymn sometimes jazzed me so much that I would strut into my dormitory at night while singing it without fearing what others would say.

-After I left Starehe in April 2007, I joined a wonderful choir of All Saints' Cathedral in Nairobi.
-I learnt numerous hymns while singing in the choir whose members were passionate about hymns.
-The hymns I learnt have molded me into the person I am today.
-Okay, I am not that bad!
+After leaving Starehe in April 2007, I joined a close-knit choir of All Saints' Cathedral Nairobi.
+I learnt quite a few hymns in the choir whose members made me develop an interest in the gospel of Christ.

-Today, I have compiled a list of my favorite hymns - the ones I enjoy listening to over and over again because of their beautiful melodies and inspiring lyrics.
-Sometimes, I can enjoy a hymn so much that I croon it while showering or doing some chores in the house.
+Today, I thought it wise to tell you about my favorite hymns - the ones I enjoy listening to over and over again because of their beautiful melodies and inspiring lyrics.
+Here they are:

 1. Father Hear the Prayers We Offer: I first learnt this hymn on a lovely Saturday afternoon in 2007 during a choir practice at All Saints' Cathedral.
-It touched me so much that I sang it to my family in December 2012.
-The hymn beseeches God to be our strength in times of weakness, to be our guide in our wanderings, and to always be with us in our endeavors.
-This is a fantastic hymn, simple though it is.
+It touched me so much that I sang it to my family in December 2012 (Christmas Day, I think).
+The hymn is a prayer in which we ask God to be our strength in times of weakness and our guide in our wanderings.
+It's a wonderful hymn, simple though it is.

-3. And Can It Be?: I cannot recall when I first heard this marvelous hymn.
-All I remember is that I came to like it so much that I sang it to a fellow chorister at All Saints' Cathedral on one Saturday afternoon in 2012 or 2013.
-The chorister corrected me that some of the words I was singing weren't part of the hymn, something I later confirmed was true.
-All the same, the hymn helped me gain an interest in Jesus Christ.
+2. And Can It Be?: I cannot remember when I first heard this hymn.
+All I know is, I came to like it so much that I sang it to a fellow chorister at All Saints' Cathedral one Saturday afternoon in 2012 or 2013.
+The chorister corrected me that I was getting the lyrics wrong, something I later confirmed was true.
+The hymn now makes me believe Christ can set me free from the guilt and condemnation that assaults my soul sometimes.

-8. Have You Been to Jesus?: I first heard this hymn in August 2007 at All Saints' Cathedral during the church's mission month.
+6. Have You Been to Jesus?: I first heard this hymn in August 2007 at All Saints' Cathedral during the church mission month.
 Its melody is sublime, its lyrics, edifying.
-The hymn attracted me to the gospel of Jesus Christ and it probably explains why I am constantly evaluating my life to get rid of the sins and poor judgements I have exhibited in the past.
+And knowing it probably explains why I am often changing the way I do things in light of new insight gained as I mature in Christ.

-9. I Want to Walk With Jesus: I first learnt this hymn on one evening in 2010 at All Saints' Cathedral during a choir practice that was being led by my friend Ruth Wangire.
-Imagine Ruth asked me to accompany the choir on the piano without me having ever heard the hymn before.
-I was totally clueless as I tried to guide the choir on how it should have been sung.
-But after that choir session, the hymn became one of my favorites.
-It encourages me take Jesus into working partnership in all my problems and activities.
+7. I Want to Walk With Jesus: I first learnt this pleasant hymn in 2010 at All Saints' Cathedral during a choir practice that my friend Ruth Wangire led.
+Imagine Ruth asked me to accompany the choir on the piano and I hadn't heard the hymn before!
+Now that I have memorized its lyrics, it encourages me to walk with Christ.

-There you have it: that is, the list of my favorite hymns.
-Of course, there are numerous other hymns I love but couldn't list them here due to time and space constraints.
-Other favorite hymns of mine such as "Amazing Grace" and "What a Friend We Have in Jesus" are so familiar to Christians that mentioning them here will make it sound like a mere cliché.
+Those are my favorite hymns.
+Of course, I have others I couldn't mention to keep my story from becoming too long.
+And some of them, like "Amazing Grace" and "What a Friend We Have in Jesus", are so familiar with Christians that mentioning them here will sound like a cliché.

 ---------------------------------------------------------------------